Used Grand Theft Auto: San Andreas for Android? Share your experience and help other users.

 Still the king of mobile crime

 Grand Theft Auto: San Andreas delivers the same sprawling caper that defined a console generation, now trimmed for pocket play without losing its hard-hitting missions or infectious radio chatter.
-Responsive control schemes, cross-device saves, and optional gamepad support ensure both casual drives and 100% completion runs feel natural on modern phones.
+Responsive control schemes, cross-device saves, and optional gamepad support ensure both casual drives and 100 percent completion runs feel natural on modern phones.
 Anyone craving unfiltered urban mayhem on demand will find this premium download easily justifies its price and megabytes.

 What’s new in version 2.11.277